C. Vann Woodward: Early life and education

 C. Vann Woodward was born in Vanndale, Arkansas, a town named after his mother's family and the county seat from 1886 to 1903.
 It was in Cross County in eastern Arkansas.
 Woodward attended high school in Morrilton, Arkansas.
 He attended Henderson-Brown College, a small Methodist school in Arkadelphia, for two years.
 In 1930, he transferred to Emory University in Atlanta, Georgia, where his uncle was dean of students and professor of sociology.
 After graduating, he taught English composition for two years at Georgia Tech in Atlanta.
 There he met Will W. Alexander, head of the Commission on Interracial Cooperation, and J. Saunders Redding, a historian at Atlanta University.

 Woodward enrolled in graduate school at Columbia University in 1931 and received his M.A. from that institution in 1932.
 In New York, Woodward met, and was influenced by, W. E. B. Du Bois, Langston Hughes, and other figures who were associated with the Harlem Renaissance movement.
 After receiving his master's degree in 1932, Woodward worked for the defense of Angelo Herndon, a young African-American Communist Party member who had been accused of subversive activities.
 He also traveled to the Soviet Union and Germany in 1932.

 He did graduate work in history and sociology at the University of North Carolina.
 He was granted a Ph.D. in history in 1937, using as his dissertation the manuscript he had already finished on Thomas E. Watson.
 Woodward's dissertation director was Howard K. Beale, a Reconstruction specialist who promoted the Beardian economic interpretation of history that deemphasized ideology and ideas and stressed material self-interest as a motivating factor.

 In World War II, Woodward served in the Navy, assigned to write the history of major battles.
-His The Battle for Leyte Gulf (1947) became the standard study of the largest naval battle in history.
+His The Battle for Leyte Gulf (1947) became the standard study of the titular battle, the largest naval battle in history.